pennatil/Analysis-Notes/README.md

 <a name="Building"></a>
 Building
 ========
 This is only recommended to people with experience with LaTex, since the files might still contain bugs and errors that have to be ironed out.
 I will not answer emails asking for help if the files do not build!
-If you are not sure, just use the PDF inside the .zip archive (Take a look at [Getting the material](#Getting the material)).
+If you are not sure, just use the PDFs inside the .zip archive (Take a look at [Getting the material](#Getting the material)).

 1. Make sure you have a working Tex distribution installed on your system.
 If you don't:
 	* Mac OS: [MacteX](http://tug.org/mactex/)